 In our digital-first economy, data is the new currency—and it is growing in value for organizations, their customers and threat actors.
-The ongoing processes of the digitization and the commercialization of data are also receiving increased attention from regulators, who are pushing for more privacy protections.
+The ongoing processes of the digitization and the commercialization of data are also receiving increased attention from regulators, who are pushing for more data privacy protections.
 Data protection is a concern for CISOs and boards of directors across the globe, so creating a robust data governance program has become a top priority for everyone.

 The world has changed.
 Data governance and protection must take corresponding evolutionary steps.
 In the old world, protecting information was straightforward since information resided in the data centers we controlled alone.
 In this new "everywhere and anywhere" world—where data can be in public clouds, SaaS apps, on-premises, or anywhere else—data visibility creates novel problems.
 Organizations must address a separate set of challenges and ask new questions as they think through their data governance approach.